pieter-degroote/lab-tests-concepts/UltimateKEYS Core/README.md

 ![UltimateKEYS - Keyboard Layout Image](UltimateKEYS%20(MSKLC)%20-%20Keyboard%20Layout%20Image.png)

+=&gt; Without Compose Key, since MSKLC does not support multiple keystrokes as a sequence for a dead key.

 ## Important Notice - Security

 **=&gt; Win/Linux&nbsp;: &nbsp;Only use "BASIC LATIN" characters (codes 32 to 126) for your Windows, Microsoft Live and Linux passwords&nbsp;!**